 Sampling Plane

 The sampling plane is defined as the vertical plane in the sampling tunnel where the inlet of the sampling probes is placed.
-There are two possibilities for the design of the sampling plane: a layout with three sampling probes and a layout with four sampling probes.
 Figure 7.1 provides an indicative position for the sampling plane in the overall layout (element 8).
 The following specifications apply to the sampling plane:

 PM and PN sampling shall take place in the same cross-section area in the sampling tunnel.
 Reference paragraphs 12.1.1.1 and 12.2.1.1 for PM and PN sampling, respectively;

-Select a three-probes or four-probes configuration depending on the duct diameter as defined in points (e) and (f) of this paragraph.
-Figure 7.7 illustrates the proper positioning of the PM and PN sampling probes for both the three and four sampling probes layout;
+Figure 7.7 illustrates the proper positioning of the PM and PN sampling probes for the four sampling probes layout;

 Place the sampling probes/nozzles equally spaced around the central longitudinal axis of the sampling tunnel with a minimum distance between them of 50±2.5 mm.
 Measure the distance using the outer diameter of the nozzle tips.
 A longer distance between the probes/nozzles can be applied provided that the nozzle-to-duct distance meets the specifications described in point (d) of this paragraph;